MKesenheimer/fault-injection-library/README.md

 pip install -r requirements.txt
 ```

-## Install micropython scripts on the Raspberry Pi Pico
+## Installing micropython scripts on the Raspberry Pi Pico

 Now we have to prepare the Raspberry Pi Pico.
 Add the [Micropython firmware](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3).